bryon82/SailwindEconomicEvents/README.md

 ### How Events Are Scheduled

-For normal events, events that only affect one port, each region can only have one event scheduled.
+For normal events: Each region can only have one event scheduled at one port.
 Every 14th day, each region is checked to see if it has an event.
 If there is not an event scheduled in a region, a check against it's chance level is made to see if it will get one.
 If it doesn't get an event, the chance it gets one made is raised by a random amount.
 If it does get an event scheduled, it's chance level is dropped to its baseline level.
 When an event is scheduled, it is assigned a random day that it will become active.
 Only when an event is active is when port dude will tell you about them.
 <br>
-For global events, events that will affect every port, if no region has a scheduled event there is a chance that a global event will be scheduled.
+For global events: The event will affect every port.
+If no region has a scheduled event there is a chance that a global event will be scheduled.

 ## Configurable